celestica-gl/sonic-mgmt/ansible/doc/README.new.testbed.Configuration.md

 ### docker_registry section:
 **USAGE**: /vars/docker_registry.yml

-The docker registry container below information:
+The docker registry container 3 pieces of information:

 1. docker_registry_host
+2. docker_registry_username
+3. docker_registry_password

 If you already have this information set up, you can choose to leave this section blank and the script will skip this section.